-Whether you want to increase donations or serve those unable to participate in person, these simple tips will help you reach more congregants now and into the future.
+Whether you want to increase online donations or enable at-home worship, these tips will help you reach more congregants now and into the future.

-Your website should be your organization’s hub for information through an uncluttered, easy-to-navigate format.
-When people arrive at your webiste, is it obvious how to make an online donation?
+Your website is your digital front door.
+It should be welcoming, informative, and easy to navigate.
+When people go to your site, is it obvious how to donate?
 Does the site work well on a mobile phone?
-Is it easy to find a list of your in-person or live-streamed services?
-These are questions you should ask yourself as your congregants turn to your website more than ever.
+Is it easy to find a list of services?
 If you answered "no" to any of the above, it's time to make improvements.

 2. Accept Online Donations

-If you do not already have it, now is the time to set up online giving.
-Just select a system to accept donations online like Stripe, PayPal, or Square to add a donate button to your site.
-Some platforms even allow you to set up direct deposit to your bank account.
+If you don’t already have it, now is the time to set up online giving.
+Select a payment gateway such as Stripe, Authorize.net, or PayPal, and add a donate button to your homepage.
+Some platforms allow you to set up direct deposits to your bank account.

 3. Clean up your Digital Communications